Early Intervention Program (EIP)

 - Instructional Segments of Service

-Early Intervention Program is staffed by certified teachers with experience and expertise in teaching students with diverse needs and abilities.
+The Early Intervention Program is staffed by certified teachers with experience and expertise in teaching students with diverse needs and abilities.
 Early intervention funds provide additional staff beyond that provided through regular funds.
+In K-5 schools, there are dedicated EIP teachers to provide EIP services.

 Each participating school selects the delivery model(s) to be used.
-Any combination of state approved models may be used within a school depending on the unique needs and characteristics of the students and school.
+Any combination of state-approved models may be used within a school, depending on the unique needs and characteristics of the students and the school.
+The state-approved models are augmented, where an EIP teacher pushes into the general education classroom to provide interventions to the previously identified students, and pull-out, where an EIP teacher pulls a group of previously identified students out of the general education classroom to provide interventions.

 Instructional Segments of Service